 This article only scratches the surface of Montessori's distinctive virtue epistemology.
 Important themes remain for further work.
 Montessori provides important philosophical discussions of other particular virtues such as imaginative creativity, autonomy, patience, and courage.
-And I have said little about Montessori's general account of what sort of thing an intellectual virtue is in general.
-I've said even less about her particular focus on children, important both for philosophy of education and for her general practice of taking children as exemplars of epistemic excellence (e.g. Secret: 98), a focus which diverges from and rightly challenges many contemporary virtue epistemologists.
-But even without exploring these and other further issues, this paper has shown that Montessori - like Aristotle (see Zagzebski [1996]), Locke (see Wolterstorff [1996] and Roberts and Wood [2007]), or Rousseau (see Hanley [2012]) - should be considered not only an early virtue epistemologist, but one from whom we have much to learn.27
+And I have said little about her account of what sort of thing an intellectual virtue is in general.
+I've said even less about her particular focus on children, important both for philosophy of education and for her general practice of taking children as exemplars of epistemic excellence (e.g. [Secret: 98]), a focus that diverges from and rightly challenges many contemporary virtue epistemologists.
+But even without exploring these and further issues, this paper has shown that Montessori-like Aristotle (see Zagzebski [1996]), Locke (see Wolterstorff [1996]; Roberts and Wood [2007]), or Rousseau (see Hanley [2012])-should be considered not only an early virtue epistemologist, but one from whom we have much to learn 24